mgrider/SKHexGrid/README.md

   - An example drawn with `UIKit`
   - An example that does not "fit" to the screen size, and instead is much larger and scrolls off screen in all directions
   - A fully functioning game example? ([Hex](https://en.wikipedia.org/wiki/Hex_(board_game)) maybe?)
+  - Could just be lots of different configurations.
 * additional coordinate ideas
   - allow shifting of all grid coordinates (this has been started in the shifting-coordinates branch)
     - 1 direction at a time